Computer Monitor Ports: Essential Guide for 2025

 For Streamlined Laptop Setups

 USB-C (with DisplayPort Alt Mode or Thunderbolt) offers unmatched convenience.
-Imagine a single cable handling your display signal, charging your laptop, and connecting your peripherals all at once.
+A single cable can handle your display signal, charge your laptop, and connect your peripherals all at once.
 It’s perfect for hybrid workers, students, or anyone who wants to declutter their workspace and minimize cable spaghetti.
 Just ensure both your laptop and monitor explicitly support the video output and power delivery over USB-C.

 For Multi-Monitor Workstations